 So, if we add regularization term to our cost function (Equation 1), we get the equation below:

 Here, λ is regularization parameter, and n is the number of parameters we have (In AO example, n equals to 48 000).
 Choosing the value of the regularization parameter (λ) is problematic and important.
 If you choose λ so small, it does not change anything.
 If you choose λ so large, you penalize all parameters and end up with underfitting.

 If you don’t want to read papers about choosing the value of λ, generally values like 0.001 or 0.01 work well for it.
 So, I suggest you to start at something like 0.01, go down to something like 0.001, and also up something like 0.1, and check the approximations you get.
 This’ll give you some clues.

 Regularized linear regression is also not much different than linear regression.
 You will use the derivative of the new cost function (Equation 4) for adjusting your parameters.
 You, you will only change the expression in the gradient descent algorithm:

 P.S.
 You can group θj terms in Equation 5, and make it better.

 As I mentioned earlier, you can also use normal equation for the same task.
-In this case, you will use variable matrix (xs in the equations, size of the house, number of rooms, age etc.) and ground truth matrix (ys in the equations, the real price of the each house) to approximate parameter matrix (θs).
+In this case, you will use variable matrix (xs in the equations, the size of the house, number of rooms, age, etc.) and ground truth matrix (ys in the equations, the real price of the each house) to approximate parameter matrix (θs).

-With this approach, you won’t need to concern about learning rate (α) and you will get all optimal θs in a big matrix for each variable (xs):
+With this approach, you won’t need to concern about the learning rate (α) and you will get all optimal θs in a big matrix for each variable (xs):